InfoSecJay/sigma_jayinfosec/rules/network/palo_alto_networks/README.md

 - Palo Alto Networks WildFire Signature
 - Palo Alto Networks Zone Protection Signature

+If the detection platform can support it, the following rules are additionally recommended:
+- First Time Observed Palo Alto Networks Threat Signature
+- Highly Relevant Signatures

 ## Response

 In the event that this alert fires, the following response procedures are recommended: